Table of Contents

 Also, legitimate reviews can be removed by the clients themselves.
 So, work with them and resolve any issues or misunderstandings they face with your product or service.
 At the same time, you shouldn’t ever pressure the buyers about removing feedback.
 Finally, don’t forget to keep track of the neutral (3-star) reviews and treat them the same way you would deal with a 1-star or 2-star testimonial.

-Keeping an eye over all the customer reviews and responding to them can seem a complicated task.
-However, with tools such as SageMailer, you can easily collect Amazon feedback, communicate with the customers on social media, generate more leads and reach sales growth.
+Keeping an eye on all the customer reviews and responding to them can seem a complicated task.
+However, with tools such as SageMailer, you can easily collect Amazon feedback, communicate with customers on social media, generate more leads and reach sales growth.

 Check If You Use the Proper Shipping Method!